jeromedontdev/DragonInjector-ArduinoCoreSAMD/README.md

+## This fork is a work in progress that adds support for the ATSAMD21E16C WLCSP35 variant as part of the DragonInjector project.

 # Arduino Core for SAMD21 and SAMD51 CPU

 This repository contains the source code and configuration files of the Arduino Core